dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. What is Bitcoin?
    1. 99% noise, 1% value
    1. Money is being rewritten into code.
+   1. Without censorship-resistance, Bitcoin is just a very expensive database.
    1. Crypto craze
    1. Personal Finance, not Professional Finance.
    1. Its a religion.
 More religion than asset.